hugsy/gef/docs/index.md

 * Built around an architecture abstraction layer, so all commands work in any GDB-supported architecture such as x86-32/64, ARMv5/6/7, AARCH64, SPARC, MIPS, PowerPC, etc.
 * Suited for real-life debugging, exploit development, just as much as for CTFs
+* And a lot more commands contributed by the community available on [GEF-Extras](https://github.com/hugsy/gef-extras) !!

 Check out the [showroom page](https://hugsy.github.io/gef/screenshots/) for more | or [try it online yourself!](https://demo.gef.blah.cat) (user:`gef`/password:`gef-demo`)